iugamarian/links/README.md

 Determine name of device "Telink Wireless Receiver" and property Accel Speed which must be set to -1 for slowest, up to 1 for fastest with the following contraption:

+To see the backspaces in this you need to download the repository and open README.md

 xinput --list | grep 'Telink Wireless Receiver.*slave[[:space:]]\{1,2\}pointer' | grep -Po '\d+' | awk 'NR%2==1 {print "xinput --set-prop "$1" \"libinput Accel Speed\" -1"}' | while read line ; do eval $line ; done

-And can be made permanent in Ubuntu by putting it in /etc/X11/Xsession just before exit 0 at the end
+And can be made permanent in Ubuntu by putting it in /etc/X11/Xsession just before exit 0 at the end or in systemd after some sleep nr.

 # scp convincing to copy from remote server with spaces and parantheses